in Ardmore, PA

 The reality, however, is that adult orthodontics are a key component of modern dentistry.

 Your bite position and jaw alignment might be perfectly acceptable when you’re young, only to present significant issues when you grow older.
-Philadelphia cosmetic dentist Dr. Lindsey Marshall has been offering dentistry services to adult patients since 1998, and she can craft a treatment program that is right for you
+Philadelphia cosmetic dentist Dr. Lindsey Marshall and his cosmetic dentistry team has been offering dentistry services to adult patients since 1998, and she can craft a treatment program that is right for you.

 Is Invisalign painful?